Escape-World/Hintscherm-Utrecht/readme.md

 ### 1\.
 Install Ubuntu

-Install Ubuntu LTS (tested on 24.04)
+Install Ubuntu LTS (tested on 24.04).
+When setting up the user account, uncheck "Require my password to log in".

 ### 2\.
 Running the kiosk script